-We are excited to unveil a multi-million-pound development that will transform the Montpelier site where the Senior school and Sixth Form are currently located.
+This Summer we will unveil the multi-million-pound development that is transforming the Montpelier site where the Senior school and Sixth Form are located.
 This ambitious community building project will welcome the public for the first time into the former home of Regency city landowner Thomas Kemp.
-Under bold plans by Head Rosie McColl, who took the school’s helm in January, the ornate landmark will be reworked to become a community hub including a learning space for pupils, a wellbeing café and flexible working space for local entrepreneurs to use.
-The school also hopes to transform the landscaping at the front of the Temple and the school’s green spaces.
+Under bold plans by Head Rosie McColl, the ornate landmark has been reworked to become a community hub including a learning space for pupils, and a flexible working space for local entrepreneurs to use and pop-up a wellbeing café.
+The landscaping at the front of the Temple and the school’s green spaces have also been transformed.

-While the ground floor of the Temple will be used as a collaborative space for all, the top floor will be redesigned as a hub for the school’s sixth formers and the basement will have state-of-the-art music facilities for the school’s musicians to learn and practise in.
+The ground floor of the Temple will be used as a collaborative space for all, and the basement will have state-of-the-art music facilities for the school’s musicians to learn and practise in.